Just Action

 About the Authors

 Leah Rothstein’s expertise in the full range of housing policy stems from more than two decades as a community and union organizer and a consultant to housing developers, cities and counties, redevelopment agencies, and private firms.
-She specializes in community development and affordable housing policy, practice, and finance.
+She works at the intersection of housing policy, community change, and public narrative, advising local governments and community organizations on designing and building support for strategies that promote housing equity.
+Learn more about her work at leahrothstein.com

 Leah has worked on public policy and community change, from the grassroots to the halls of government.
 She led research on reforming community corrections policy and practice to be focused on rehabilitation, not punishment.
 She has been a consultant on community development and affordable housing policy, practice, and finance.
 Her policy work is informed by her years as a community and labor organizer.

-Leah received a Bachelor Degree, with honors, in American Studies from the University of California, Santa Cruz and a Master of Public Policy from the Goldman School of Public Policy at the University of California, Berkeley.
+Leah received a Bachelor Degree from the University of California, Santa Cruz and a Master of Public Policy from the Goldman School of Public Policy at the University of California, Berkeley.

-She lives in Oakland, California with her partner, Skye.
-To resist the isolation of single-family housing, they have created a co-housing compound with friends.
+She lives in Oakland, California.
+To resist the isolation of single-family housing, she and her partner have created a co-housing compound with friends.

 Richardrothstein